-When I look back now I realize how stupid it was of me to force my way, to try to work out things by myself without considering and even aligning myself to The perfect will of God.
-I remember years ago when I tried to work out a relationship that by the end of the day coated me a lot, putting me into depression for one and half years.
+When I look back now I realize how stupid it was of me to force my way.
+To try to work out things by myself without considering and even aligning myself to The perfect Will of God.
+I remember years ago when I tried to work out a relationship that by the end of the day cost me a lot, putting me into depression for one and half years.
 It was indeed a nightmare.
 This relationship made me ineffective in my ministry for quite some time.

-I remember very well hearing the prompting of The Holy Spirit, but I ignored, or let’s say I was never tuned to The Holy Spirit to understand His promptings.
-God even spoke to me through a dream in which I saw my partner and I, standing in the light but with time she let go of my hand and went into darkness.
-To me it was indeed a puzzle, as I never understood the message the dream conveyed.
+I remember very well hearing the prompting of The Holy Spirit, but I ignored it.
+Or let’s say I was never tuned to The Holy Spirit to understand His promptings.
+God even spoke to me through a dream in which I saw my partner and me, standing in the light.
+However, with time she let go of my hand and went into darkness.
+To me, it was indeed a puzzle, as I never understood the message the dream conveyed.
 This dream repeated itself twice.

-The will of God is not simply a passive plan, the blueprint for His creation, but it’s also His heart desires.
-His will is broad as it covers every aspect of our lives and the universe at large.
-The will of God affects our lives positively and brings harmony in the universe and eternity.
+The perfect Will of our God is not necessarily a passive plan, the blueprint for His glorious creation.
+However, it’s basically His heart’s desires.
+His Will is broad as it covers every aspect of our lives and the universe at large.
+The Will of God affects our lives positively and brings harmony in the universe and eternity.
 It does not contradict His Word, as it stands on the integrity of His own Word.
-It is therefore God’s nature to reveal Himself and His divine purpose to men.
+It is, therefore, God’s nature to reveal Himself and His divine purpose to men.

-How do I know I am in God’s will?
+How do I know I am in the Will of God?

 Our desire and prayer should always be that we may know His will and submit to Him, for He created us and knows what’s best for us.

 It is to our advantage to know God’s will and configure and align ourselves to it.
 He will never force us to do so, for He has given us free will.
-If He was to deprive us of free will, then we would be puppet and not humans anymore.
-But He chose to give us free will, therefore, let us use it to do His will for we are His workmanship, created in Christ Jesus for good works, which were prepared beforehand, that we should walk in them.
-[Ephesians 2:10].
+If He was to deprive us of free will, then we would be puppets and not humans anymore.
+But He chose to give us free will, therefore, let us use it to do His will for, “we are His workmanship, created in Christ Jesus for good works, which were prepared beforehand, that we should walk in them.”
+(Ephesians 2:10).